 - 2. 145: Indicates the nominal width of the tire in millimeters from sidewall edge to sidewall edge.
 In general, the larger the number, the wider the tire. - 3.
 80: Indicates the aspect ratio which gives the tire's ratio of height to width.
 Numbers of 70 or lower indicate a short sidewall. - 4.
 D: Indicates a "diagonal" type tire.

-R: Indicates a "radial" type tire. - R: Indicates a "radial" type tire. - 5.
-16: Indicates the wheel or rim diameter in inches.
+R: Indicates a "radial" type tire.

+5. 16: Indicates the wheel or rim diameter in inches.
 If you change your wheel size, you will have to purchase new tires to match the new wheel diameter.